637 4060 ADDRESS: 60 Mount Street Lower, Grand Canal Dock, Dublin 2 info@merrionultrasound.ie

 The anatomy of the baby:

 The 20-week scan is a routine ultrasound examination performed on pregnant women to verify the anatomy of the baby.
-The scan is usually performed with the expectant mother lying on her back with a full bladder, as this helps detected the baby more easily.
+The scan is usually performed with the expectant mother lying on her back with a full bladder, as this helps detect the baby more easily.

 During the scan, the sonographer will use ultrasound to determine the baby’s size and position, as well as to assess the development of the brain, heart, and other organs.
 In addition, the sex of the baby can often be determined at this stage.